top of page

-Ari has extensive experience teaching courses and leading workshops on writing and storytelling.
+Ari has extensive experience teaching courses and leading workshops on writing, poetry and storytelling.
 He is committed to creating powerful educational experiences, responsive to the needs of each group he works with.

 His proudest teaching experiences include:

 Teaching weekly writing and poetry workshops with different older adult communities in New York City (through organizations including Dorot, the New York Public Library, and seniors' residences such as Atria West 86th and Brookdale Battery Park)

 Co-designing and teaching a creative arts curriculum to 120 students in rural Nepal

 Teaching weekend-long poetry courses to young adults in Morocco

 Teaching a course on audio storytelling and social justice to students in New York City

 He leads story-sharing workshops, in which he creates spaces for people to share their stories and life experiences with each other, so that they can reflect on their identities, learn from the wisdom of others, and develop community.

 Though he most frequently leads his workshops at seniors' residences, universities and high-schools, he has also led sessions for groups as varied as a non-profit that serves the blind, a startup that designs learning experiences, and a community youth court.